jgh-/skycoin-cpp/README.md

 cmake ..
 make
 ```
-3. This will emit `libskywire.a` which can be used for other projects, and various executables.
+3. This will emit `libskycoin.a` which can be used for other projects, and various executables.